PavanRangani/docs/docs/prd/tasks/task-instance.md

 No restriction for adding a same name Sub-Task

 #### Responsible
 Name of the user whose responsible to complete the Sub-Task as done.
 It's a mandatory field.
+Multiple persons can be added.

 #### Due Date
 The date by which the Sub-Task must be successfully completed.
 It should be less than the due date of the parent task.
 Past date is also not allowed.
 It's a mandatory field.